Get Smart (film): Plot

 Siegfried reveals to Shtarker that he plans to detonate a nuclear bomb in Los Angeles while the President of the United States is there.
 Siegfried contacts the U.S. government and threatens to release nuclear weapon detonator codes to hostile countries unless given $200 billion.
 However, he is ignored by everyone except the Chief.

 Detained in a CONTROL holding cell, Max receives a coded warning from Dalip via American Top 40, alerting him to Siegfried's plan.
 He escapes and arrives in Los Angeles to reunite with the Chief and Agents 99 and 23, convincing them he is not the double agent.
 As the President arrives at the Walt Disney Concert Hall, Siegfried, Shtarker and Dalip plant the bomb there.

 Agent 23 is revealed to be the real double agent after Max's Geiger counter–equipped watch picks up traces of radiation on him.
-Agent 23 takes 99 hostage and flees.
+So, he takes 99 hostage and flees.
 After a chase, Max rescues her, but in the struggle, the car is set on fire and forced onto railroad tracks.
 Max kisses Agent 23 to distract him.
 Both he and 99 are thrown off the vehicle before it collides with a freight train, killing Agent 23.

 Analyzing Agent 23's nuclear football, Max realizes the final note of Beethoven's "Ode to Joy" will trigger the bomb.
-Rushing to the concert hall, Smart tackles the conductor just before the final note, saving everyone.
+Rushing to the concert hall, Max tackles the conductor just before the final note, saving everyone.
 Siegfried, dismayed after realizing his plan has failed, insults Dalip's wife and is thrown off by Dalip into a river, to Shtarker's delight.

-Max is formally inducted as a spy and is honored at CONTROL headquarters, with Agent 99 giving him a puppy.
-Upon leaving, Max attempts to fix a jammed door but gets stuck between the sliding doors and shrieks in pain after being struck by a dart again.
+Max is formally inducted as a spy and is honored at CONTROL headquarters, with Agent 99 giving him a puppy, as they are secretly a couple.
+Upon leaving, Max attempts to fix a jammed door but gets stuck between the sliding doors and shrieks in pain after being accidentally struck by a dart again.